SimonePenido/Ebook_KISS_CSS_Estilizando_com_Atitude/README.md

 Blend of rock 'n' roll aesthetics with CSS themes Dynamic scenes of performance and coding
 Bold, colorful, and eye-catching visuals

+Prompt 4 Leonardo IA:
+Create high-resolution portraits of the iconic members of the band KISS, set against a pure white background.
+Each portrait should feature a different band member in their signature makeup and flamboyant costumes.
+Emphasize the distinct makeup styles of Gene Simmons ("The Demon"), Paul Stanley ("The Starchild"), Ace Frehley ("The Spaceman"), and Peter Criss ("The Catman").
+The costumes should reflect their rock persona, with details such as spiked armor, studded leather, and elaborate accessories.
+Capture the intensity and charisma of their stage presence, focusing on their expressive facial features and powerful gazes.
+The overall images should be striking, with a sharp contrast between the dark, detailed elements of their appearance and the clean, minimalistic white background.

+Stylistic Elements:

+High-resolution individual portraits
+Signature makeup and flamboyant costumes
+Pure white background
+Sharp contrast and detailed features
+Intense and charismatic expressions